-Now, let us consider the following controller:
+Let us consider the following controller:

-$$u(k) = -(SB)^{-1}SAx_c(k) - \mathscr{F}^+ - \operatorname{diag}(\mathscr{F}^-)\operatorname{sgn}(\sigma_x(k)), \qquad (4.45)$$ which uses a similar switching component as in [101].
-Fig. 4.4 demonstrates the results of using the controller (4.45).
-Moreover, Fig. 4.5 shows the results of applying only the linear part of the controller (4.43) to the system (2.1).

-As seen from these results, the proposed DSMC in (4.43) that uses the practical switching function (4.42), by employing the proposed disturbance estimator (4.41), has effectively better performance in terms of reducing the thickness of the bound on the system state and sliding function in comparison to the one in (4.45) and the linear controller.
-However, it is worth mentioning that if we do not have any knowledge of the exogenous disturbance in the system, providing the discrete-time sliding mode controller with a switching component cannot necessarily improve the control performance and even can be detrimental to the control performance [67, 127, 98].
+$$u(k) = -(SB)^{-1}SAx_c(k) - \mathcal{F}^+ - \operatorname{diag}(\mathcal{F}^-)\operatorname{sgn}(\sigma_x(k)), \qquad (4.44)$$ which uses a similar switching component as in [87].
+Fig. 4.5 demonstrates the evolution of the sliding function using the controller (4.44).
+As seen, the proposed DSMC in (4.43) that uses the practical switching function (4.42), by employing the proposed disturbance estimator (4.41), has effectively better performance in terms of reducing the thickness of the bound on the system state and sliding function in comparison to the one in (4.44).
+Notice that if we do not have any knowledge of the exogenous disturbance in the system, providing the discrete-time sliding mode controller with a switching component cannot necessarily improve the control performance and even can be detrimental to the control performance [52, 113, 84].
+However, as seen here, a better performance can be achieved through switching components, when either the sampling rate of the system is very high compared with the maximum frequency component of the exogenous disturbance or the exogenous disturbance is slow (smooth and bounded).
+With either of these assumptions, the closed-loop system behaves to some extent as a continuous-time system [84] and hence, using a discontinuous component in the controller may improve the performance.

-FIGURE 4.3 Results of applying DSMC in (4.43).

-FIGURE 4.4 Results of applying DSMC in (4.45).

-FIGURE 4.5 Results of applying linear controller.

-Nevetheless, as seen here, a better performance can be achieved through switching components, when either the sampling rate of the system is very high compared with the maximum frequency component of the exogenous disturbance or the exogenous disturbance is slow (smooth and bounded).
-With either of these assumptions, the closed-loop system behaves to some extent as a continuous-time system [98] and hence, using a discontinuous component in the controller may improve the performance.
 Nevertheless, broadly speaking, the large switching gains in the DSMC may result in excessive actions in the control system actuators, hence, it is worth mentioning that the switching gain should be chosen small.